My Quiet Kitchen

 Why You'll Love It

-If you're anything like me you love recipes that fall into the "anything you can eat I can eat vegan" category.
+If you're anything like me, you love recipes that fall into the "anything you can eat I can eat vegan" category.
 And sometimes it's fun to not only veganize a recipe, but to put a healthier spin on it, too.

 And that's what we're doing today with this cashew-based vegan condensed milk.
 It's every bit as rich, thick, creamy, and sweet as you expect but without the saturated fat and refined sugar usually found in sweetened condensed milk.

 Stir vegan condensed milk into your favorite coffee and tea beverages and creamy cocktails.
 Drizzle it on baked goods or fresh fruit for an elegant, easy dessert.
-There are so many ways to use this luscious treat.
+There are so many ways to use this luscious treat!

-labeled photo of ingredients needed.
+labeled photo of ingredients needed for vegan condensed milk.

-Maple syrup - I used golden maple syrup, which is slightly lighter in color than other grades, but any pure maple syrup is fine.
+• Maple syrup - I used golden maple syrup, which is slightly lighter in color than other grades, but any pure maple syrup is fine.
 This is the only sweetener I've tested in this recipe so far, but I suspect agave nectar would also work.

-Vanilla extract - for flavor.
+• Vanilla extract - for that extra milky, creamy, and sweet flavor.

-maple cashew mixture inside blender.
+sweetened cashew milk inside a blender.

 2. Blend for about 1 ½ to 2 minutes, stopping to scrape down the sides of the blender as needed.